P005 RECYCLE PLASTIC

 - Refining / further processing

 - This synthetic crude oil is then further processed in the refinery – just like “normal” crude oil.
-It can be broken down into basic chemicals, e.g. monomers such as ethylene or propylene.
+It can be broken down into basic chemicals, e.g. into monomers such as ethylene or propylene.
 OMV+2OMV+2

 - These basic chemicals can be used to produce new plastics — with the same quality as those made from fossil raw materials.
 OMV+2OMV+2